 US National Parks that Require Reservations

-As of April 2024, there are ten National Parks and one National Monument that requires an advance reservation.
+As of February 2026, there are eight National Parks and one National Monument that requires an advance reservation.

 Here is the list of National Parks that require a reservation: